PacificCommunity/ofp-sam-swo-2025-grid/README.md

 The grid takes requires substantial storage on disk and memory: the 360 `Report.sso` files take around 40 GB on disk, and the 360 r4ss model objects would also take 40 GB if loaded into one R session.

 This challenge was solved by stripping down each r4ss model object to include only the elements required for the grid analysis.
-The [model_list.rds](model_list.rds) file contains a list of 360 r4ss model objects, where each grid model contains the following elements:
+The `model_list.rds` file (5 MB) in the `model_list` folder contains a list of 360 r4ss model objects, where each grid model contains the following elements:

 ```
 annual_time_series